mitranim/wordplay/readme.md

 sisyphon © LJ

-abugdance (plenty of bugs like this upgrade) © LR
+abugdance (plenty of bugs like this upgrade) © VA

 safare (a fee you have to pay for a safari) © Y